 Sinus node dysfunction may be transient/intermittent (eg, following myocardial infarction, drug induced) or persistent.
-Prognosis primarily depends on the underlying condition, concomitant tachyarrhythmias, and risk of thromboembolic complications (stroke or peripheral embolism) if the patient has concomitant AF (see Atrial Fibrillation).
+Prognosis primarily depends on the underlying condition, concomitant tachyarrhythmias, length of the sinus pauses, and risk of thromboembolic complications (stroke or peripheral embolism) if the patient has concomitant AF (see Atrial Fibrillation).

-a) Mobitz type I (Wenckebach): A progressive increase in the SA conduction time until one beat is blocked, which is reflected in a progressive reduction of PP intervals (and prolongation of PR intervals) with a P wave eventually nonconducting to the ventricle.
+a) Mobitz type I (Wenckebach): A progressive increase in the SA conduction time until one beat is blocked, which is reflected in a progressive shortening of the PP interval, followed by an absent P wave-QRS complex.

-The diagnosis of SSS requires documented symptoms during an episode of bradycardia <40 beats/min or pauses >3 seconds; however, documentation is often difficult.
+The diagnosis of SSS requires documented symptoms during an episode of bradycardia <40 beats/min or pauses >3 seconds during daytime.
 Prolonged Holter monitoring is the best diagnostic tool.
 Atrial flutter and AF may mask sinus node dysfunction, which is revealed only after cardioversion.